mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationHandler.md

             Generates the chunk in-place
             :param chunk: the chunk, as an instance, or a tuple
             :param dimension: if tuple, specifies the dimension.
 When still None, the active dimension is used
-            :param check_chunk: if the chunk should be checked if its generated or not
             todo: add flag to override any data, not only add additional if the chunk exists